 These criteria (controls) must be established for each QMS process.
 Note that such controls may also come from the customer, regulatory or industry bodies.
 Equally important are the specific methods required for effective operation and control of each process.
 These may include job travelers; work instructions; in-process inspection sheet; specifications and drawings; SPC charts; set up checklist; machine manuals; etc. Note these control methods may apply to any or all of inputs, outputs or conversion activities.

 This clause also requires you to monitor and measure your QMS processes.
 Clause 9.1 provides requirements to plan and implement these controls for monitoring and measuring conformity to process performance criteria determined above.
-Ways to monitor and measure QMS processes may include – tracking against process parameters, goals and objectives, using tools and records such as process check-sheets; product acceptance criteria; SPC records; production records; maintenance records; labor records, etc. More details on monitoring and measuring controls are covered in clause 9.1.
+Ways to monitor and measure QMS processes may include – tracking against process parameters, goals and objectives, using tools and records such as process check-sheets; product acceptance criteria; SPC records; production records; maintenance records; labour records, etc. More details on monitoring and measuring controls are covered in clause 9.1.

 Under 4.4.1 e the organization shall have to ensure that adequate responsibilities and authorities are assigned as per as the requirements given in the clause 5.3.